JuliaActuary/JuliaActuary.org/blog/life-modeling-problem.md

 ##### Flexibility

 Python wins points for interactive usage in the REPL, notebooks, and wide variety of environments that support running Python code.
-However, within the language itself I have to dedcut points for the ease of inspectng/evaluating code.
+However, within the language itself I have to deduct points for the ease of inspecting/evaluating code.

 What I mean by that, is that if you look at the code example below, in order to test the code you have to turn it into string and then call the `timeit` function to read and parse the string.
 In none of the other tested languages was that required.

-I would also ding Python here, becuse once you get deep into an ecosystem (e.g. NumPy), you are sort of at the mercy of package developers to ensure that the packages are compatible.
+I would also ding Python here, because once you get deep into an ecosystem (e.g. NumPy), you are sort of at the mercy of package developers to ensure that the packages are compatible.

 ##### Readability

-One of Python's seminal features is the pleasant syntax, though opionions differ as to whehter the indentation should matter to how your program runs.
+One of Python's seminal features is the pleasant syntax, though opinions differ as to whether the indentation should matter to how your program runs.

 ```Python